ripl-org/sirad-example/README.md

 Notes:
 * `sirad_id` is an anonymized identifier created from the PII.
-* `record_id` is a primary key for the research/data records, and `pii_id` is a shuffled primary key for the PII records.
+* `record_id` is a primary key for the research/data records (which can be linked via the link files to the shuffled `pii_id` primary key in the PII files).
 * `import_dt` is a timestamp for when the raw data were processed.
-* All PII fields (SSN, first/last, DOB) have been removed from the research database.
+* All PII fields (SSN, first/last, DOB) have been removed from the research files.

 In a real-world application, only the `build/research/Example_V1` directory would be accessible to researchers.
 The data, PII, and link directories from